theypsilon/MiSTer_MAME_SCRIPTS/README.md

 Download the update_mame-getter.ini and update_hbmame-getter.ini the to the Scripts directory and run.

-* update_mame-getter.ini downloads MAME files
+* update_mame-getter.sh downloads MAME files

-* update_hbmame-getter.ini downloads HBMAME files
+* update_hbmame-getter.sh downloads HBMAME files

 These scripts look at what MRA files you have and download the merged set roms needed for them.